kentgorday/kuriyanlab_python-workshops/README.md

 **Workshop 4:** Working with sequence data and alignments using biopython.
 Phylogenies as well?

+**Workshop 5:** Solving a system of coupled differential equations using scipy, as applied to the kinetic model from <https://doi.org/10.7554/eLife.53670>.
+A simple Gillespie algorithm (stochastic) example?

-**Workshop 5-?:** Working with molecular dynamics trajectories using mdtraj, analyzing saturation mutagenesis data?
+**Workshop 6-?:** Working with molecular dynamics trajectories using mdtraj, analyzing saturation mutagenesis data?

+Bonus numba demonstration??